jasondew/jasondew.github.io/_posts/2021-03-10-til-about-the-cpuid-instruction.markdown

 I copied this into `cpuid.s` and found [this Stack Overflow article](https://stackoverflow.com/questions/4288921/hello-world-using-x86-assembler-on-mac-0sx) about compiling assembly code on MacOS (using `gcc -o cpuid cpuid.s`).
-Unfortunately, there were errors!
+Unfortunately, there were errors.
 The first error was an `invalid alignment value` on the `.align 32` instruction.
-I figured that it wasn't necessary, so I removed it and moved on to the next error!
+I figured that it wasn't necessary, so I removed it and moved on to the next error.
 That got me to `32-bit absolute addressing is not supported in 64-bit mode` on the `movq $s0,%rdi` instruction.
 After a fair bit of searching, I managed to come across the [`lea` instruction](https://code-examples.net/en/q/319865), which loads the effective address of a static value using